ONLINE GUIDE: Actionable Habits and Tactics to Drive Leadership Success

 • Don’t Consume Caffeine Late in the Day – A study by the American Academy of Sleep Medicine found that consuming caffeine even six hours before bedtime has a significant effect on disturbing sleep.
 While caffeine has plenty of well-known benefits, consuming it later in the day can stimulate your nervous system and prevent your body from naturally relaxing at night.

-• Optimize Your Bedroom Environment – Research from Wiley Periodicals found that that nearly 50% of people noticed improved sleep when noise and light lessened.
-Your bedroom should be a quiet, comfortable, and relaxing place.
+• Optimize Your Bedroom Environment – Your bedroom should be a quiet, comfortable, and relaxing place.
 Here are two tips on how to help make it just that:

 • Reduce noise and light.
 Close your curtains, turn off any music, dim artificial light from a device like an alarm clock, and turn your smartphone over – you can even consider putting it in another room.